astnn/krC/ReadMe.md

 on Windows without further complications.

 The code is ordered as follows:
--A folder is created for each chapter in which exercises have been solved.
+- A folder is created for each chapter in which exercises have been solved.
--The exercises are saved as ex##.c (if it is a codding exercise).
+- The exercises are saved as ex##.c (if it is a codding exercise).
--Example: Exercise 5 of Chapter 3 would be found at the path: "ch3/ex05.c".
+- Example: Exercise 5 of Chapter 3 would be found at the path: "ch3/ex05.c".
--In case of multiple solutions to the same exercise, they are appended with "_#" to differentiate them.
+- In case of multiple solutions to the same exercise, they are appended with "_#" to differentiate them.

 All code in this repository is made available under a GNU GPL-3.0 (or later)